 New directory

-On this page, you specify a directory, to which both BL Banking Web and the external system that stores files here, must have access, but not the users of BL Banking Web.
-This prevents unauthorized access to the files.
+On this page, you configure a new directory for files to send.
+BL Banking Web and the system delivering the files must have access.
+To protect the data, the users of BL Banking Web should not have access to the directory.

-Enter the path to the directory, where the files will be placed, in the field Directory.
-Both BL Banking Web and the external system must have write access to the directory and be able to connect to it directly or via the network.
-If the directory does not yet exist, it is newly created, provided that BL Banking Web has write access at this point.
+Enter the path to the new directory.
+BL Banking Web and the external system must have write access to the directory and be able to connect to it directly or via the network.
+If the directory does not yet exist, BL Banking Web will create it, write access provided.
+Examples for Windows are:

-With Filename mask you can filter files from the directory, whose names match to a certain pattern.
+You can filter files from the directory, whose names match to a certain pattern.
 By entering an asterisk (*) all files will be filtered.
-If, for example, you enter *.CCT here, only files, whose names end with .CCT are displayed on the page Files to transfer.
-It is advisable to enter a mask suitable for the order type selected below, in order to prevent files from being displayed multiple times.
-Otherwise, it would be possible that files would be sent to the bank with the wrong order type.
+If, for example, you enter *.CCT here, only files, whose names end with .CCT are displayed on the page Files to send.
+It is advisable to enter a mask suitable for the order type selected below.

 Automatically filter files by order type